zendesk/volunteer_portal/docs/development.md

    `ATTR_ENCRYPTION_KEY` will need to be set to a 32 byte value (eg: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa).
 If this is not set you will see `ArgumentError: key must be 32 bytes` in the next step.

-1. Create your databases (make sure that MySQL is running)
+1. Create your databases (make sure that PostgreSQL is running)

    ```bash
    ./bin/rails db:setup